MichaelCurrin/learn-to-code/bash/tutorials/cron/monitor_cron_mails.md

 $ mail --help
 ```

-If you have mails visible in your mail box file, you can continue.
+If you have mails created and visible in your mbox file, you can continue.

 ## 3 Setup mail client